-(a) Federally mandated training:
+1. Federally mandated training:

-- National Incident Management System (NIMS) training - (b) State-mandated training: - 1.
+- National Incident Management System (NIMS) training - 2.
+State-mandated training: - 1.
 Officers of the Department must meet the training requirements to be certified KS-CPOST (K.S.A. § 74-5607a; K.S.A. § 74-5608a). - 2.
 Full-time officers shall complete 40 hours of continuing law enforcement education or training annually unless extended, waived or modified by KS-CPOST.
 All training shall be approved in advance by the Chief of Police or the authorized designee (K.S.A. § 74-5607a(b)). - 3.
 Members assigned to a school shall complete a skill development training course as required by K.A.R.
-16-16-3. - (c) Locally mandated training (including county or city)
+16-16-3. - 3.
+Locally mandated training (including county or city) - All full and part-time officers will complete a bias-based policing training course, approved by the Kansas legislature and/or the Kansas Law Enforcement Training Center (KLETC) on an annual basis pursuant to K.S.A.
+22-4610(2)(A).